Sunday, January 28, 2018

 The Crops of Damascus

-3. Zone III is less favored by irrigation than the preceding two and subsequently olive replaces the fruit tress while cereals are still grown in between.
+Zone III is less favored by irrigation than the preceding two, and subsequently olive replaces the fruit trees while cereals are still grown in between.
 Apricot trees are to be found exclusively around canals in this zone.

-4. Lastly, the periphery extends into the Syrian Steppe and agriculture is limited to dry farming such as vine and (٧ on the map) and cereals (<) requiring only sporadic irrigation.
+Lastly, the periphery—al-Marǧ—extends into the Syrian Steppe.
+Agriculture in this zone is limited to dry farming such as vines (٧ on the map) and cereals (<), which requires only sporadic irrigation.

 No comments: